Cronin's Hotel or Gougane Barra Hotel?

 Donnacha-Nell Cronin repaired the old lodge and opened a sheebeen (unlicensed bar), quickly acquiring a licence for his property.
 Tourists flocked to the valley and business flourished at Gougane Barra, situated as it was on one of the main tourist routes.
 Donnacha developed his property and, in time, passed it onto his son James Cronin in 1893.

-James Cronin was married to Bridget Scriven and together they established Cronin’s hotel which became home to the flourishing Gaelic movement at the turn of the twentieth century.
+James Cronin married Bridget Scriven from Ballingeary Post Office and together they established Cronin’s hotel which became home to the flourishing Gaelic movement at the turn of the twentieth century.
 In 1903, the first Irish training college in Ireland was established in Cronin's Hotel.
 Sadly, James Cronin died a young man, but his wife Bridget reared her family and successfully ran Cronin's Hotel throughout the first quarter of the twentieth century.

 ... until today